deepthawtz/duncan/README.md

   duncan [command]

 Available Commands:
+    autoscale   Commands to manage autoscaling policies
+    config      Search ENV/secrets across all applications
-  deploy      Deploy an application env         Manage Consul key/values (ENV vars) for an app list        List applications run         run a one-off process inside a remote container scale       Scale an app process secrets     Manage Vault secrets (ENV vars) for an app version     Print the version of duncan
+    deploy      Deploy an application
+    env         Manage Consul key/values (ENV vars) for an app help        Help about any command
+    list        List applications
+    run         run a one-off process inside a remote container scale       Scale an app process
+    secrets     Manage Vault secrets (ENV vars) for an app version     Print the version of duncan
 ```

 ### Getting Started